Titantek/ada-outlier-datastory/content.md

    <div class="Doc">
       <div class="message">
         I understand you Marty.
-We might lack of data on players to developp a better model, for example their age, their origin, their education level.
-But the model still identify quite well the games that will be won!
+We might lack data on players to develop a better model, for example their age, their origin, their education level, ..
+But the model still identifies quite well the games that will be won!
       </div>
       <div class="icon"></div>
    </div>